tsladecek/ksux/README.md

 ksux -b <path_to_base_dir> -p <path_to_patches_dir> -o <output_dir>
 ```

+**note**: By default, ksux will output patched manifests in `json` format.
+If you wish to output them in `yaml`, provide the `-e yaml` flag to the command above

 This will save all patched manifests to the output dir.
-You can use the `--dry-run` flag to print the patched
-manifests to stdout:
+You can use the `--dry-run` flag to print the patched manifests to stdout:

-**note**: By default, ksux will output patched manifests in `json` format.
-If you wish to output them in `yaml`, provide
-the `-e yaml` flag to the command below

 ```shell
 ksux -b <path_to_base_dir> -p <path_to_patches_dir> --dry-run
 ```

-For list of all options see:
+For a list of all options see:

 ```shell
 ksux --help